 During the intervening years, News Corporation’s stake was transferred to 21st Century Fox as the former company split its publishing and television/film holdings.

-In March of 2019, Disney acquired 21st Century Fox which gave the company a 60% majority stake in Hulu.
+In March of 2019, Disney acquired 21st Century Fox, giving the company a 60% majority stake in Hulu.

-Two months later, the only other major shareholder Comcast entered into an agreement with Disney to sell its 33% stake as early as 2024.
+Two months later, the only other major shareholder Comcast agreed with Disney to sell its 33% stake as early as 2024.

 The deal terms stipulate that the price of the acquisition will reflect a minimum total equity value of $27.5 billion, which means Comcast can expect around a third of this amount.

 Despite the deal not coming into effect for several years, Disney took full ownership of Hulu effective immediately.

 To that end, Comcast became a silent partner, and Hulu became a Walt Disney Direct-to-Consumer & International (DCTI) division.

 Disney CEO Bob Iger noted that Disney’s integration of Hulu would enable increased investment toward producing original content and make the platform “even more compelling and a greater value for consumers.”

 Hulu is a subscription-based streaming service that offers its users a vast selection of movies, TV shows, and original content.